-Both these headphones do well for almost all aspect.
+Both these headphones do well in almost all aspects.
 Sound quality is superb, isolation is exceptional (partly because clamping is a bit hard since this is a DJ headphone), but the overall clarity is just unmatched.
-And as I mentioned, its a DJ headphone it has all those fancy features for DJ like swivelling cups, etc.
+And as I mentioned, it’s a DJ headphone it has all those fancy features for DJ like swiveling cups, etc.

 The difference between the Amperior and the HD 25-1 II is that the newer model has a sturdier build (aluminum parts) and they have also tamed the treble a bit which is one of very few concerns about the latter in w/c the treble is a bit harsh.
 But nevertheless, this is the best supra-aural (on-ear) headphones on the planet for the moment.
 Sennheiser HD 25-1 II | Sennheiser Amperior

 Cons: Treble is a bit peaky.
 Can be a tad bright for some.

 Beyerdynamic DT 1350 – Headphone enthusiasts refer to this as the Sennheiser HD-25 killer and for all the right reasons.
 Not surprisingly the DT 1350 looks almost like the HD-25 and they also share the same set of features.
 The Beyerdynamic has a warmer sound though, and others prefer the liveliness of these cans as oppose to the more coherent sound of the HD-25.